CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

   Lock and Load: With built-in thread locking mechanisms, you can buy and sell stocks in parallel without worrying about conflicts or errors.
 Your trades will execute smoothly.

-  Detailed Logging: Every trade and decision is meticulously logged, so you can review your trading history and learn from your past experiences.
+  Detailed Logging: Every trade and decision is logged in the .csv file "log-file-of-buy-and-sell-signals.csv", so you can review your trading history and learn from your past experiences.

 How It Works: